1979 Iron Bowl

 The win propelled Alabama to the Sugar Bowl, where they defeated Arkansas to claim the undisputed national championship.
 The 1979 team is widely regarded as one of Bear Bryant’s finest, finishing 12-0.
 The defense, which allowed only 5.6 points per game all season, made crucial stops against Auburn’s dangerous running game.

 Iron Bowl History separates verified game data from editorial interpretation.
-Scores, dates, and rivalry records are maintained from official school records, media guides, game books, and contemporary accounts when available.
-See our sources and methodology page for how corrections are handled.
+Scores, dates, and rivalry records are maintained from official records, media guides, game books, and contemporary accounts when available.
+See our sources and methodology page for correction standards.